weaverwhale/docs/src/pages/docs/quick-hitters.md

 ```

 This will provide a GCP console ling, which will output a new version after building

+When its done you’ll get a notification on `#cloud-build`

 Get that version, and update it in `package.json`